danReynolds/Personal-Site/_posts/2020-11-28-Redux-To-Apollo-Accessing-Data.md

 1. How does Apollo trigger a re-render of the component when the query completed?
   * We've now gone through how this works.
 2. Will the `useQuery` hook read data from the cache every time the component re-renders from prop or state changes?
   * Nope!
-It will only re-render if `forceUpdate` is called or the options to the hook change.
+It will only re-read data if `forceUpdate` is called or the options to the hook change.
 3. What happens if another query somewhere else in the app is executed?
 Will our component re-render?
 What if it affected the data we care about?
   * We now know that when another query triggers a cache write, the cache will broadcast to watchers that **might be dirty**.
 Let's look at what that means.

 ## [Apollo Cache Dependency Graph](#apollo-cache-dependency-graph)

-If Apollo stopped optimizations as we understand the system so far, then whenever the cache was written to, it would calculate diffs for all of its watchers including all components using `useQuery`.
+If Apollo stopped optimizing accessing cached data as we understand the system so far, then whenever the cache was written to, it would calculate diffs for all of its watchers which includes a watcher fo each component using `useQuery`.
 This could have performance implications if we have a lot of components using `useQuery` across our application.

 To get around this problem, Apollo uses a dependency graph that tracks the dependencies of a field as they are read.
 Let's look at our `readBankingManagers` field policy again: